 You are entitled to receive the CCTB for a particular month if you are an eligible individual at the end of the preceding month and continue to be so into the beginning of that particular month.
 CCTB payments begin the month after a person becomes an eligible individual.

 12. Has my application been processed?

-You can expect to hear from us within 80 calendar days after we receive your application.
-If your application is not complete, we will ask for the missing information.
+You can expect to hear from the CRA within 80 calendar days after the CRA receive your application.
+If your application is not complete, the CRA will ask for the missing information.
 This will delay the processing of your application.

-After we process your application, we will send you a Canada child tax benefit notice.
-It will tell how much you will get, if any, and what information we used to calculate the amount.
+After the CRA process your application, the CRA will send you a Canada child tax benefit notice.
+It will tell how much you will get, if any, and what information the CRA used to calculate the amount.

-We may review your application at a later date to confirm that the information you gave us has not changed.
+The CRA may review your application at a later date to confirm that the information you gave the CRA has not changed.